yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

     ```

     This command will:
-    1. Check if you have an existing machine available
+    1. Check if you have an existing ROFL provider selected and machine available
     2. If no machine exists, it will:
        - Present a list of available providers
        - Allow you to select a provider and plan for a TDX-capable machine